FerretDB/FerretDB/CONTRIBUTING.md

 See [Operation modes documentation page](https://docs.ferretdb.io/operation_modes) for more details.
 By running `task run` FerretDB starts on `diff-normal` mode, which routes all of the sent requests both to the FerretDB and MongoDB.
-Afterwards it logs a difference between both returned responses, but sends only the FerretDB's one to the client.
+While running, it logs a difference between both returned responses, but sends the one from FerretDB to the client.
 If you want to get the MongoDB response, you can run `task run-proxy` to start FerretDB in `diff-proxy` mode.

 ### Code overview